glennmusa/mock-spacestation/README.md

 ## Synch the trials directory

 Once you're connected to the Spacestation, any files or directories that make their way to the `/home/azureuser/trials` directory will be synched to the same directory on the Groundstation at 2 megabits per second every 5 minutes.
 This scheduled synch recreates the time delay and limited bandwidth environment of a real-world experiment executed on the ISS.

 _an image showing the spacestation directory_

 _an image showing the groundstation directory_

-That's it!
-Continue reading on for more information about how Azure built the Genomics experiment with HPE and the ISS, or how we setup our developer machines with containers to collaborate.
+##That's it!
+Happy hacking!## Continue reading on for more information about how we built the Genomics experiment on Azure using the HPE SBC2 and the ISS, or how we setup our developer machines with containers to collaborate.

 ## An example "Burst Down" workload